Our Authors & Illustrators

 GMB Chomichuk is an award-winning writer and illustrator whose work has appeared in film, television, books, comics and graphic novels.
 His most recent work with HighWater Press, Will I See?, was a collaboration with writer David A. Robertson and singer / songwriter Iskwē.
 He writes and/or illustrates occult suspense stories like Midnight City, science fiction works like Red Earth, or inspirational all-ages adventure stories like Cassie and Tonk.
 He is the host of Super Pulp Science, a podcast about how genre gets made.
 His newest full length graphic novel Apocrypha: The Legend of Babymetal was featured on The Hollywood Reporter, The Nerdist, and Billboard Magazine.

-Illustrator of RUST AND WATER
+Creator, co-writer and illustrator of RUST AND WATER

 Justin Currie is an illustrator who combines techniques from graphic design training and traditional painting in the coined style, “shattered vector painting.”
 He is an internationally recognized artist who has worked with Blizzard, Warhammer, Nickelodeon, Disney, Marvel, and Netflix, and he is a regular guest at comic conventions across Canada and the United States.
 His first creator-owned project, Cassie and Tonk, won the Manitoba Book Award for graphic novels.